MAROON BELLS HOTLINE AND INFORMATION

 If the Highlands Parking Lot is full, alternative parking is available in the City of Aspen’s parking garage at 427 Rio Grande Pl, Aspen, CO 81611.
 For more information, contact the Aspen Chamber at 970-920-5430.

-Overflow Parking in September: Specific weekends in September RFTA buses will shuttle passengers for free from Buttermilk to Aspen Highlands to catch the Maroon Bells buses.
-The Buttermilk lot will provide free, overflow parking, when parking is expected to be full both at the Scenic Area and at the Highlands parking lot due to popular fall colors viewing activities.
+Overflow Parking in September: Specific weekends in September RFTA buses will shuttle passengers from Buttermilk to Aspen Highlands to catch the Maroon Bells buses.
+The Buttermilk lot will provide overflow parking for the fee of $6 per day.
 Buses are expected to run every 30 minutes from the Buttermilk lot to Aspen Highlands.

 Leashed dogs are allowed on the Maroon Bells buses.
 If you have questions regarding the bus service please call (970) 925-8484